 You can disable startup applications from Windows 10 Task Manager (taskmgr.exe).
-Also, when you want to enable one application like Lync every time Windows 10 machine starts up, then you can use the task manager StartUp tab for the same.
+Also, when you want to enable one application like Lync every time Windows 10 machine starts up, you can use the task manager StartUp tab.

-So what is system startup applications/programs and what is the advantage of using startup application?
-Ok, startup applications are the apps that get started/launched automatically whenever Windows 10 machine restarts or/and user login to a machine.
+So what is system startup applications/programs, and what is the advantage of using startup application?
+Ok, startup applications are the apps that get started/launched automatically whenever Windows 10 machine restarts or/and the user login to a machine.

 How about adding a new application or program to Windows 10 Startup menu for a user?
 What are the ways to add an application to a Windows 10 machine startup?
 So, there is no easy way to add applications or programs to the startup menu in Windows 10.
 Also, there is no button in Windows 10 – Task Manager – Startup tab to add a new application.

-I think Microsoft doesn’t promote users adding loads of startup applications in Windows 10.
-Probably because this will impact the performance of the machine.
-So I would also suggest NOT to add lots of applications to the startup menu in your Windows 10 machine.
+I think Microsoft doesn’t promote users by adding loads of startup applications in Windows 10.
+Probably because this will impact the machine’s performance, I would also suggest NOT adding lots of applications to the startup menu on your Windows 10 machine.

 How to add apps programs or files to system startup in Windows 10?
 Follow the steps !!

-So, if you’re using PowerShell to create shortcut then you can directly go to STEP 4 !
+So, if you’re using PowerShell to create shortcuts, you can directly go to STEP 4!

-1. Press Windows Key + R to launch RUN .
-When you want add an application to windows 10 startup options then you need to login with that users id and password.
+1. Press Windows Key + R to launch RUN.
+When you want to add an application to windows 10 startup options, you need to log in with that user’s id and password.

-2. Type “shell:startup” in “Run” windows and click / tap OK button.
+2. Type “shell:startup” in “Run” windows and click/tap the OK button.

-3. The above command “Shell:Startup” will launch new File Explorer window in your Windows 10 machine.
+3. The above command, “Shell:Startup” will launch a new File Explorer window on your Windows 10 machine.

-In my scenario the startup folder for my profile Anoop was located in following location C:\Users\Anoop\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+In my scenario, the startup folder for my profile Anoop was located in the following location C:\Users\Anoop\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 %userprofile% (environment variable to get into current user profile)

-When you want add an application to windows 10 system startup options then you need to login with that users id and password.
-The next would be create a shortcut of that application in Startup folder (how to launch Startup folder of a user in Windows 10? use the RUN command “Shell:Startup“).
-As you can see in the following screen capture, I’ve created a shortcut for application called Lync 2013.
+When you want to add an application to windows 10 system startup options, you need to log in with that user’s id and password.
+The next would be to create a shortcut for that application in the Startup folder (how to launch the Startup folder of a user in Windows 10? use the RUN command “Shell:Startup”).
+As you can see in the following screen capture, I’ve created a shortcut for an application called Lync 2013.

-4. How to add/create a shortcut of application or program using powershell in Windows 10 ?
+4. How to add/create a shortcut for an application or program using PowerShell in Windows 10?

-b) -Name “Calculator.lnk” is the place where you want enter the name of Shortcut (Startup) Application name.
-In my scenario it’s Calculator !
-Extension must be same for all the shortcut file and that is .LNK.
+b) -Name “Calculator.lnk” is the place where you want to enter the name of the Shortcut (Startup) Application name.
+In my scenario, it’s Calculator!
+Extension must be the same for all the shortcut files, and that is .LNK.

-c) -value “c:\windows\system32\calc.exe” is the place you want enter the actual file path of the application or program EXE.
+c) -value “c:\windows\system32\calc.exe” is where you want to enter the actual file path of the application or program EXE.
 In my scenario it’s “c:\windows\system32\calc.exe“

 New-Item -ItemType SymbolicLink -Path "$StartUp" -Name "Calculator.lnk" -Value "c:\windows\system32\calc.exe"